scottellis/omap3-pwm/README.md

 You should modify or create a similar script for pointing to the build system you are using.

-If you modified your OE temp directory, then also update the OETMP variable in the appropriate ${MACHINE}-source-me.txt.
-I kind of tested overo and beagleboard, but I don't normally use the defaults.
+If you have your OE temp directory in a non-standard location, then export an OETMP variable with the path before sourcing the overo-source-me.txt file.

 Follow these steps to build.
 Using an overo for the example.

 	$ git clone git://github.com/scottellis/omap3-pwm.git
 	$ cd omap3-pwm

-If you want to build the [four-channel] branch use git to check it out now.
+If you want to build the [servo] branch use git to check it out now.

-	$ git checkout -b four-channel origin/four-channel
+	$ git checkout -b servo origin/four-channel

 Then

-	$ <edit> overo-source-me.txt
+	$ [optional] export OETMP=/<your-oetmp-path>
 	$ source overo-source-me.txt
 	$ make

-Next copy the pwm.ko file to your board.
+Then copy the pwm.ko file to your board.

-Once on the system, use insmod to load using the optional frequency parameter.
+Once on the system, use insmod to load using the optional frequency and timers parameters.
 The default frequency is 1024 Hz.
 Use multiples of two with a max of 16384.

 The default behavior is for the driver to enable all four PWM timers.
 You can customize this with a timers=<timer list> where timer list is a comma